chenj209/gpucloud/README.md

 # Google Cloud GPU Instance
-Instructions for setting up a GPU instance on Google Cloud
+Instructions for setting up a GPU instance on Google Cloud This setup is for:
+	- tensorflow-gpu==1.7
+	- CUDA9.0
+	- cudnn v7
 1. Request limit increase for instances
 2. Put in number of GPUs & CPUs, Size:
 https://console.cloud.google.com/compute/quotas?hl=de&_ga=1.69181649.1124953923.1496188820